UX CAMP ZURICH 2015, MY TAKEOVERS

 UX Camp Zurich 2016

-This is the third time that I join the UX Camp in Zurich and as usual, it fitted all my expectations.
+This is the third time I have attended the UX Camp in Zurich, and as usual, it has met all my expectations.
+Here are the talks that I attended and found very interesting:

-Luc Schomer (@juliusdietz) gave us a great overview of the feedback systems of a bunch of products.
+Luc Schomer (@juliusdietz) gave us a great overview of the feedback systems of many products.

-In this scenario, Microfeedback are a good way to start a relationship with customers because they are provided on the go and in a lot of cases are not interrupting or disturbing the user journey.
+In this scenario, Microfeedback is a good way to start a relationship with customers because they are provided on the go and, in many cases, do not interrupt or disturb the user journey.

 some examples we saw during the talk: